**$15,000 Sign On Bonus for offers accepted by December 31, 2022. Terms and Conditions apply**

 Practice is guided by the ANA Code of Ethics for Nursing and established national nursing practice standards.

-All practice is guided by and follows the VCUHS policies and procedures and established practice guidelines.
+All practice is guided by and follows the VCUHS policies and procedures and established practice.

 Supervisory responsibilities (if applicable):

-Organizes work and delegates and supervises others (RN’s, LPNs, Care Partners, Unit Secretaries, etc) in carrying out assignments
+Clin I, Clin II, Clin III: Organizes work and delegates and supervises others (RN's, LPN's, Care Partners, Unit Secretaries, etc.) in carrying out assignments.

 Additional position requirements:

-Individual shift rotation and schedules will be established with your supervisor.
+Individual shift rotation and schedules will be established with your specific Nurse Manager/Practice Manager.

-Schedules, including requirements of shift rotations and hours of work may be adjusted as necessary to meet clinical care area unit requirements and/or as needed.
+Schedules, including requirements of shift rotations and hours of work may be adjusted as necessary to meet unit requirements and/or as needed.

 Age Specific groups served: